HumanSignal/label-studio/docs/source/guide/labeling.md

 ---
 title: Label and annotate data
 type: guide
-tier: all
 order: 402
 meta_title: Label and annotate data
-meta_description: "Label and annotate data to create bounding boxes, label text spans, set up relations.
-Filter and sort project data for machine learning dataset creation."
+meta_description: Label and annotate data to create bounding boxes, label text spans, set up relations.
+Filter and sort project data for machine learning dataset creation.
 ---

 Label and annotate your data with the open source data labeling tool, Label Studio.
 After you [set up your project](setup_project.html) and [labeling interface](setup.html) and [import your data](tasks.html), you can start labeling and annotating your data.